 Tijs van den Brink uses debates to come to terms with himself afterwards and immediately turns it into a format because he finds himself interesting enough for that.
 Apparently, there are no debates to better understand the reality of dissenters in the present moment, on an equal basis.

-If there seems to be any light falling through a crack, then the door is kicked shut with an underlying ideology, belief or higher purpose that was more important.
-It can also be a delusion or a fear.
-Or, also often used as an argument: a belief of which they did not yet know whether it was important because no one could know that, but it could be so, because someone who is never checked (because he was trusted) suggested that.
-Hup, the flamethrower on it, is apparently the conscientious thought 'for their own good'.
+If light seems to be coming through a crack, then the door is being kicked shut with an underlying ideology, belief or higher goal that was more important.
+It could also be a delusion or a fear.
+Or, also often used as an argument: a belief about which they did not yet know whether it was important because no one could know, but it could be the case because someone who is never checked (because they were trusted) suggested it.
+Well, let's put the flamethrower on then, apparently that is the conscientious idea 'for their own good'.
 That's what trust does.
-I'm not going to put any energy into analyzing the logical errors – a lot of circular reasoning, I noticed that in the interview Flavio had with him (link at the bottom).
+I'm not going to put energy into analyzing the logical errors - a lot of circular reasoning, which I noticed in the interview Flavio had with him (link below).

 Would Tijs know anything about deprogramming people who have been in a cult for years out of full conviction where, thanks to their trust in the cult leader, they have been exploited, belittled and abused, without experiencing it themselves?
 And perhaps have enjoyed the honour of being assigned a role, of keeping others on their toes?
 These are the most grateful and therefore the most unruly members.
 You can't convert them in a few conversations.
 A new thorough brainwashing is needed against this.